 Counselling is a very personal decision and everybody comes for different reasons.
 There is no right or wrong.
 Sometimes there is a very specific concern or issue; other times it's more a general 'feeling'; perhaps of sadness or being unable to cope that may not make much sense to us.

 We may even have great support around us (family, friends etc.), yet still experience an overwhelming sense of isolation.
 This isn't uncommon!
 Those we love might have the best intentions, but talking to someone completely removed from our lives can be hugely beneficial.

-Whatever your reasons for seeking counselling, it may be one of the most profound choices you could ever make.
+Whatever your reasons for seeking counselling, it can be life changing.

 My Counselling Approach

 I am originally trained in what's known as 'Person-Centred Psychotherapy and Counselling', which basically means that I work by building a professional relationship with each of my clients based on compassion, trust, empathy, genuineness and acceptance (plus a good laugh occasionally where appropriate!).
 Data from contemporary psychotherapy research clearly indicates that what "works" best in counselling and psychotherapy is essentially the quality of the relationship between the therapist and client, which I always prioritise.